mas-bandwidth/gafferongames/content/post/integration_basics.md

 Importantly, each of these derivatives a,b,c and d will be _different_ when the rate of change in these quantities is a function of time or a function of the state itself.
 For example, in our spring damper system acceleration is a function of the current position and velocity which change throughout the timestep.

-Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
-This combined derivative is then used to advance the position and velocity forward, just as we did with the explicit euler integrator.
+Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum derived from the [taylor series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
+This combined derivative is used to advance the position and velocity forward, just as we did with the explicit euler integrator.

 ## Semi-implicit euler vs. RK4